BindBC/bindbc-opengl/README.md

 Specific extensions can be enabled using the extension's OpenGL name string as a version identifier.
 The name string for each extension [is listed in the `bindbc-opengl` wiki](https://github.com/BindBC/bindbc-opengl/wiki/Supported-Extensions).
 It takes the form of `GL_` prefixed to the extension name.

-For example, the following configurations enable support for OpenGL 4.1 and the extensions `ARB_base_instance` and `ARB_compressed_texture_pixel_storage` (both of which were promoted to core in OpenGL 4.2).
+For example, the following configurations enable support for OpenGL 4.1 and the extensions `ARB_base_instance` and `ARB_compressed_texture_pixel_storage`, both of which were promoted to core in OpenGL 4.2 (replace the `0.1.0` `bindbc-opengl` version with the actual version you require):

 __dub.json__
 ```